 Simple Reputation Systems

-We develop a model of simple "reputation systems" that monitor and publish information about the behavior of sellers in a search market with asymmetric information.
-The reputations created influence the equilibrium search patterns of buyers and thus provide for market-based "punishment" of bad behavior.
-We show that a reputation system that rewards honesty can enhance welfare by allowing good sellers to truthfully signal their type.
-However, the same system can be prone to strategic manipulation by sellers who always have low-quality products.
-In that case, we show that an alternative system which assigns reputations based on product quality rather than honesty can be superior.
+This paper develops a model of simple 'reputation systems' that monitor and publish information about the behavior of sellers in a market with search frictions and asymmetric information.
+The reputations created by these systems influence the equilibrium search investments of buyers and thus provide for market-based 'punishment' of bad behavior.
+Our model allows us to determine the effects of the introduction of a reputation system on the behavior and welfare of buyers and sellers in such a market.
+We show that a simple reputation system that rewards honesty can enhance welfare by allowing good sellers to truthfully signal their type.
+However, we also show that the same reputation system can delay the creation of such information if bad sellers mimic the signalling strategy of good sellers.
+In this case, we show that an alternative simple reputation system that screens for type can be superior.

 Suggested Citation: Suggested Citation